 Every other week when I lived in Manhattan, I gathered with a group of aspiring writers I met from a Greenwich Village writing class I took after my long residency hours at 9 pm on Tuesday nights.
 We held our book club type meet-ups in our cramped living rooms where we would just talk about writing, books and literature.
+We discussed everything from how to write dialogue to our favourite book that month and we really just let the words take us.
+Whether we were discussing something we had written or read, it was a great excuse to get together and discuss our love for literature.
 Let’s just say that books and writing have always been my escape 😉

 Fast forward almost a decade, I realized how much I miss that…and how as a momma, I try to carve out time for “girls night”…so I decided to add in good books convo to girls time…plus allow me to keep up with reading novels since mommy-hood can take over.
 That’s why I started a local book club!
 We have been going strong for a few months and here are some recent books we have read for you book club mommas that need inspiration!